This tasty keto fudge is made with ultra-dark chocolate and creamy peanut butter.

 Ingredients

-You'll only need a few simple ingredients to make this tasty keto fudge.
+You'll only need a few simple ingredients to make this fudge.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Dark chocolate: The darker you can go and still enjoy it, the better.
 I typically use Lindt 90% cacao.

 - Sweetener: I use stevia glycerite.
-If you'd rather use a granulated sweetener, it's best to use a powdered version to ensure a smooth texture.
+If you prefer a granulated sweetener, it's best to use a powdered version to ensure a smooth texture.

 - Unsalted butter: I love using creamy European butter, but any butter will be great.